tonnyadhi/basic-redis-chat-demo-go/README.md

 # Once the build process is completed, you can check the status of pods using the following command
 oc get po

-# Tip : Even after container is running, allow a few minutes for React app to compiled and available to the world
+# Even after frontend container is running, allow a few minutes for React app to compile and start the server and be available to the world

 export REACT_APP_CHAT_FRONTEND=$(oc get route chat-app-frontend -o=jsonpath='{.spec.host}')
 echo "https://"$REACT_APP_CHAT_FRONTEND